About Corn Dip

 And as luck would have it, inspiration struck in the form of this easy Mexican corn dip.

-The only instructions I got from The Husband was that we were going to have “wine and cheese and crackers.”
+The only instructions I got from an old friend of mine was that we were going to have “wine and cheese and crackers.”
 Which we almost always have on hand anyway (remember, no judging!)

 But I’m supposed to be serving this makeshift wine and cheese platter at 5PM, right around the time most people are expecting a “real” dinner.